 - Sign up for everything: Much like university you never know where you will find your new best friend.
 In the booths area, people tend to adopt a more aggressive business mentality.
 There are more opportunities to build connections and engage in networking in a more relaxed manner, during activities that are organised in the trade show, whether they are conferences, cocktails or leisure time.

 - Expand your network: It's easy to stay within your circle of acquaintances and hope that from them you will make new second or third degree contacts.
 Be brave and start conversations with strangers and people outside of your usual networking circle, provided you have done your homework and you know who is who and choose the right moment to do so.

 - Listen: Why does everyone want to talk to Barack Obama or Bill Clinton, regardless of their political beliefs?
 Networking at trade shows charismatically involves being warm, without being intrusive and over the top, maintaining an open attitude, being ready to listen, asking questions and demonstrating a genuine interest in the other person.
 If you are interested, they too will be interested.
 Offer them help before you offer them your business card, talk about gaps in their schedule or prices, and everything else will follow.

 - And don't forget the competition: A trade show is also useful for checking up on what's going on in your own business sector and seeing what the latest trends are.
 Entrust your team to collect all the information and possible materials about other companies that are attending the fair, by visiting their booths and keeping their ears open.
 To network effectively, it is just as important to know who you want to have as friends as underboothing who you don't want to reveal your secrets to.

-Do you want to start your networking now?
-Then let us be your next contact and help you organizing your catalogs for your next trade show.
-The first step for a succesful trade show is a PIM — discover here why, and then call us!
+Do you want to start your networking and your trade show strategy now?.
+Then let us help you organizing your catalogs for your next trade show.
+The first step for a successful trade show is a PIM — discover here why, and then call us!